aedin/moGSA_GOProfiler/README.md

-# mogsa goprofiler
+# mogsa goProfiles
-Using GOprofiler to reduce redundancy in genesets in a mogsa intergretive  analysis of multi-omic data sets
+Using goProfiles to reduce redundancy in genesets in a mogsa intergretive  analysis of multi-omic data sets